Pranuthi-earla/CMOS-Circuit-Design/README.md

 ## Library Linking and Corner Selection

-* A **green highlighted box** confirms successful inclusion of the SKY130 model library.
+* A **yellow highlighted box** confirms successful inclusion of the SKY130 model library.
 * A **yellow indicator** shows the selected process corner.

 ### Process Corner Codes